Republican-led states file new lawsuit to block Biden’s student loan forgiveness plans | KRDO

 The lawsuit claims that the plaintiffs have obtained documents showing the Department of Education intends to provide some of the student debt relief as early as this week – and that this would violate a statute prohibiting the education secretary from implementing a rule sooner than 60 days after its publication.

+Hall wrote in his order that the states have a “substantial likelihood of success on the merits.”

+“This is especially true in light of the recent rulings across the country striking down similar federal student loan forgiveness plans,” he wrote.

-“We successfully halted their first two illegal student loan cancellation schemes; I have no doubt we will secure yet another win to block the third one,” Missouri Attorney General Andrew Bailey, who is leading the lawsuit, said in a statement.
+“We successfully halted their first two illegal student loan cancellation schemes; I have no doubt we will secure yet another win to block the third one,” Missouri Attorney General Andrew Bailey, who is leading the lawsuit, said in a statement on Tuesday.

 The Department of Education declined to comment on pending litigation.